scotopotomas/TidyDataProject/README.md

   * I use summarize_each with a function of mean to calculate the mean of each feature for each unique combination of subject and activity.
 This will be our tidy data set with one row for each observation and one variable in each column.

-  * Lastly, as outlined in the project submission guidelines I write the table using the write.table function with row.name=FALSE.
+  * Lastly, as outlined in the project submission guidelines I write the table using the write.table function with the option row.name=FALSE.

-  * After this step is done, I've completed the fifth requirement and have a tidy data set with the average of each variable for each unique combination of activity and subject.
+  * After this step is done, I've completed requirement 5 and have a tidy data set with the average of each variable for each unique combination of activity and subject.
+The data is tidy because I consider an observation to be the specific instance of a subject performing an activity, associated with that observation are 66 variables representing the average of features from the original data set.